Clabber: Definitions

+Objective

+As each card has a point value, in each hand, to win tricks and score points (Trick-points) that outscore opponents.
+Meld is added to the trick points to win.
+The team scoring 500 points first wins the game.
+If both teams score 500, the team with the most points win.
+If there is a tie at/over 500, a new hand is played to determine winner.

 History

 The origin of the game, as played in Evansville, and surrounding areas, has not yet been established with any certainty.
 Some lend its beginnings with the European game Klaberjass, while others have said it was brought to the Evansville Ohio River banks by African-American steamboat workers.

 Clabber, as played locally, dates back to at least 1896, when several articles were printed in the local newspaper referring to private games.
 One such article referred to it as "a negro card game".
 A newspaper article was later published in 1931 indicating the game being played by at least 1881, and possibly as early as 1871 on an Ohio River steamboat by Black workers in Evansville.
 The article mentions a game played by Black trustees at Evansville police headquarters in 1891.